bmanders716/bmanders716.github.io/cookbook.md

 Dish on a folded napkin, and garnish with parsley, coral, and cut lemon.

-Serve with them _maÓtre d'hÙtel_, _BÈchamel_, Italian, Genoise, or any other suitable sauce.
+Serve with them _maÓ¥≤e d'h‰¥•l_, _BÈ£®amel_, Italian, Genoise, or any other suitable sauce.